steven2711/clean-css/README.md

 ## ⚠️ Assumptions and Requirements

 1. The target website must use the location search component on the root search page
-2. Test Mode Reservation must be enabled in TripAuthority for complete funnel traversal
-3. Sites should follow the standard ARN schema - deviations may require code modifications
+2. Sites should follow the standard ARN schema - deviations may require code modifications

 ## 👏 Credits